withzombies/osquery-rust/README.md

   - `two-tables/` - Multiple tables in one extension
   - `logger-file/` - File logger plugin
   - `logger-syslog/` - Syslog logger plugin
+  - `config-file/` - An example that loads a config from a json file
+  - `config-static/` - An example that provides a static config

 ## Additional Resources